han-sy937/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    - Semantic HTML gives meaning to contents on a web page.
+It tells the browser that what content is what.
+For example, using html tag a header will display as a header on the browser.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    - Display block will stack up contents on top of each other.
+Display inline will arrange contents next to each other.

 3. What are the 4 areas of the box model?

+    - Margin, border, padding, content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    - For default setting, it works on the cross-axis

 5. Explain why git is valuable to a team of developers.

+    - Git allows developers to control versions of a project.
+This enables teams to work on the current version and see the changes made as well as go back to any previous version.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.